GangminLi/GangminLi.github.io/_posts/2023-10-27-It-rubric-with-Chatgpt.md

 # What is rubric?
 This is what the bing tells me.
-A rubric is a tool used to evaluate or grade an assignment or task.
-It is a set of instructions or rules that articulate the expectations for assignments and performance tasks by listing criteria, and for each criteria, describing levels of quality.
+"A rubric is a tool used to evaluate or grade an assignment or task.
+It is a set of instructions or rules that articulate the expectations for assignments and performance tasks by listing criteria, and for each criteria, describing levels of quality".
 Rubrics contain four essential features:
 ![perspective](/assets/posts/rubric/rubric-des.png)
 1. a task description or a descriptive title of the task students are expected to produce or perform;
 2. a scale (and scoring) that describes the level of mastery;